YDWK/YDWK/README.md

 - [x] Connect to gateway
 - [x] Parse json
 - [x] Handle all op codes
+- [ ] Create entities - in progress
 - [ ] Handle events - In progress
 - [ ] Handle reconnect and resuming
 - [ ] Handle rate limiting in websocket